cbor-wg/cddl-control/draft-ietf-cbor-cddl-control.md

 The `.cat` control identifies a string that is built from a concatenation of the target and the controller.
-As targets and controllers are types, the resulting type is formally the cross-product of the two types, although not all tools may be able to work with non-unique targets or controllers.

 Target and controller MUST be strings.
 The result of the operation has the type of the target.
 The concatenation is performed on the bytes in both strings.